Wednesday, 13 May 2020

 Wednesday 27th January 2010

-Three sides of the pitch were surrounded by high wire fences, to keep the ball from running away.
+Three sides of the pitch were surrounded by high wire fences to keep the ball from running away.
 There was just flat open standing as spectator accommodation behind either goal.
-The near end just had the bank with five a side pitches built into it.
+The near end just had the bank with five-a-side pitches built into it.

 No doubt the facility as a whole offered major benefits for the whole community.
-However, how old Peasy fans who revelled in the glory days at the old place felt, was another matter.
+However, how old Peasy fans who revelled in the glory days at the old place felt was another matter.

 Wednesday 2nd August 2017

 My visit to Glasgow had seen me visit St Roch’s ahead of that evening’s Sectional League Cup tie between Cambuslang Rangers and Vale of Clyde.
-I had some time to fill in before the match and wanted to update my photos collection of Petershill Park.
+I had some time to fill in before the match and wanted to update my photo collection of Petershill Park.

 The old paths and rails were still in place that used to take thousands of fans up the hill to the old Petershill Park stadium.
-A school party had been using the main pitch but were now sheltering in the stand from the rain.
+A school party had been using the main pitch but was now sheltering in the stand from the rain.

-I got my photos and did a full lap of the arena, before looking where the old entrances once were.
+I got my photos and did a full lap of the arena before looking where the old entrances once were.
 I found it a shame that the old plate above the gate for ‘members and players’ had been left to decay.
 Surely it deserved better than that?

-With the rain still lashing down I made my way to Barnhill station, where a train took me to Charing Cross; just a few minutes from The Bon Accord where I knew that the beer would be good and the welcome warm.
+With the rain still lashing down, I made my way to Barnhill station, where a train took me to Charing Cross, just a few minutes from The Bon Accord, where I knew that the beer would be good and the welcome warm.

 No comments: